FAQ

 )

-If you don't want to receive any message from anyone, you should use (privdeaf) mode by typing
+If you don't want to receive any message or notice from anyone, you should use (privdeaf) mode by typing

 To blocks private messages from unregistered users, type